kieransenior/kieransenior.github.io/index.markdown

 | [Dr. Vivek Buch](https://profiles.stanford.edu/vivek-buch) - Assistant Professor of Neurosurgeory, Stanford |

 ### **Seizure Medication vs. Seizures**

-For over two years I meticuously captured seizure and medication data, using the results to guide my future care.
-The data showed the temporary success of just one medication in addition to the necessity of surgery given it was shown to be refractory epilepsy.

 The graph below correlates three data points; time (x-axis), medication dosage (y-axis), and seizure count (also y-axis).
 The x-axis reprents every single day for more than two years with each entry capturing the types and dosages of medications as well as the number of seizures on that given day.
 Combining these three data sets directly reflects the efficacy of each medication over time, with Clobazam (a powerful benzodiazepine) being the most effective.